apitoolkit/apitoolkit-landing/pricing/index.md

                             Will the SDKs slow down my backend?
                         </button>
                         <div class="pl-4 py-4 hidden text-base-content">
                             It depends.
-Most SDKs stream data asynchronously via google pubsub streaming, so your requests will see
-                            almost zero
-                            change in performance.
-Except if you use PHP.
-Because PHP doesn't support async workflows by default.
-                            But if you have
-                            the GRPC extension installed in your PHP environment, the GRPC extension is used by pubsub to stream
+Most SDKs stream data asynchronously via google pubsub streaming, so your requests will see almost zero change in performance, except if you use PHP.
+PHP doesn't support async workflows by default but if you have the GRPC extension installed in your PHP environment, the GRPC extension is used by pubsub to stream data asynchronously like in other languages.
-                            data asynchronously
-                            like in other languages.
 Otherwise, you pay a very tiny performance hit to send data to google pubsub.
-                            But this
-                            performance hit is rarely noticable and usually under 5ms added to every request.
+But this performance hit is barely noticeable and usually under 5ms added to every request.
                         </div>
                     </div>
                 </div>